Counsel from a Sonoma estate tax attorney

 If you have questions regarding estate taxes, the Gullotta Law Group can help.
 Although California has no estate tax or inheritance tax, retirement accounts and pension plans are taxed, plus California income taxes are high, with an additional one percent surtax on all income over $1 million.
 Overall, California has the highest state marginal tax rate in the United States, although property taxes in the state are the 15th lowest across the nation.

 All of these types of taxes could be important once you start estate planning.
-Your estate planning lawyer from the Gullotta Law Group will ask you questions regarding your financial situation and your preferences, then will use this information to determine the estate plan for you.
+Your Sonoma estate tax attorney from the Gullotta Law Group will ask you questions regarding your financial situation and your preferences, then will use this information to determine the estate plan for you.
 All of your wishes will be taken into consideration, and you will have a highly qualified, highly knowledgeable professional helping you plan for the future.
 If you are ready to begin Sonoma estate planning, contact the Gullotta Law Group today—we can help you determine what you need in your estate plan, and the way to accomplish your goals.